 At Libbey Law Offices, we believe that when trucking companies violate the strict regulations they are held to, it should not go unpunished.
 Regardless of the specific circumstances, you may have grounds for a lawsuit to recover compensation, including lost wages and medical bills.
 Our experienced Anchorage truck accident lawyer can help you to understand your case and determine if you qualify for damages.
 Should we move forward with your case, you can rely on us to build an effective plan of action for you.

-Recovering proper compensation after a truck accident without an experience attorney on your side can be difficult.
+Recovering proper compensation after a truck wreck without an experience attorney on your side can be difficult.
 Trucking companies are often backed by top-tier attorneys who are hired to protect their company, and in turn, keep you from recovering the compensation you deserve.
 The attorneys at Libbey Law Offices, LLC are experienced in handling truck accident claims and know what to expect during the entire process.
 Call us today to learn more about how we can help you.